agiliq/agiliq-jekyll/_posts/2018-07-25-gcp-contact-form.md

     return response.status_code
 ```

-* The script is fairly self explainatory where we're writing a google cloud function, and calling `send_email()` method which takes in params FROM_EMAIL, FROM_NAME, SUBJECT, BODY, TO_ADDRESS.
+* The script is fairly self explanatory where we're writing a google cloud function, and calling `send_email()` method which takes in params FROM_EMAIL, FROM_NAME, SUBJECT, BODY, TO_ADDRESS.
 This will send the email to the Organization where a user has submitted the contact form.

 * Also, if a user contacts an organization, a good practice would be sending a confirmation email to the user.
 This is handled by the method `send_confirmation_email()` where we'll be sending the variables FROM_EMAIL and TO_ADDRESS and load the remaining constants from environment.